jawah/urllib3.future/README.md

 - **OS Package Managers, beware!**

-Fellow OS package maintainers, you cannot _just_ build and ship this package to your package registry.
+Fellow OS package maintainers: you cannot _simply_ build and ship this package to your package registry.
 As it override `urllib3` and due to its current criticality, you'll have to set:

 `URLLIB3_NO_OVERRIDE=1 python -m build`.
 Set `URLLIB3_NO_OVERRIDE` variable with any value.